fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/e-m-b-a/emba">-EMBA - The firmware security analyzer</a>

+<a href="https://github.com/dwisiswant0/findom-xss">-FinDOM-XSS is a tool that allows you to finding for possible and/ potential DOM based XSS vulnerability in a fast manner.</a>

 <a href="https://github.com/morphean-sec/secure-smart-contract-design-principles">-Saltzer and Schroeder's 10 secure design principles as applied to solidity smart contracts.</a>